General Information (Inc Uniform)

 - Girls grey skirt or pinafore dress, white blouse, plain red crew-necked sweatshirt preferably with the school motif, and black or brown shoes.
 For the summer, red gingham dress.
 (Grey or black plain trousers may be worn as an alternative to the skirt).

-- All items of clothing must be clearly marked with your child's name.
+- All items of clothing must be clearly marked with your child's name (this helps us when things get misplaced.)

 - Pupils are responsible for the security of their personal possessions.